 Author: Dr. Jean-Paul Rodrigue

-Transport geography is a sub-discipline of geography concerned about the mobility of people, freight, and information and its spatial organization considering attributes and constraints related to the origin, destination, extent, nature, and purpose of movements.
+Transport geography is a sub-discipline of geography concerned about the mobility of people, freight, and information and its spatial organization.
+It includes attributes and constraints related to the origin, destination, extent, nature, and purpose of mobility.

 1. The Purpose of Transportation